Strongly enhanced lifetime of higher-order bimerons and antibimerons

-Our density functional theory (DFT) calculations predict that CGT exhibits exchange frustration, in which short- and long-range interactions compete with each other (Fig.~\ref{fig_1}(a), for computational details, see SM Sec.~S1 \cite{supplmat}).
+Our density functional theory (DFT) calculations predict that CGT exhibits exchange frustration, in which {short-range FM and long-range AFM interactions} compete with each other (Fig.~\ref{fig_1}(a), for computational details, see SI Sec.~S1 \cite{supplmat}).
 Additionally, the DMI arises from inversion symmetry breaking and spin-orbit coupling induced by the adjacent FGT layer, which makes it promising to study the interplay between these two interactions in stabilizing higher-order topological spin textures.
 Finally, the in-plane MAE of CGT favors bimerons as metastable configurations.

 Our spin dynamics simulations with the spin Hamiltonian parameterized by first-principles predict the emergence of nanoscale bimerons ($Q<0$) and antibimerons ($Q>0$) for arbitrary $Q$ (Fig.~\ref{fig_1}(b), top).
 We used $80 \times 80$ lattices (2-atom per unit cell) in this work to obtain well-converged results.
 As reported in Ref. \cite{Moritz_bimeron2025}, bimerons and antibimerons have long-range spatial profiles.
-Interestingly, we find that high-$Q$ bimerons are much more localized, which can be related to them always forming ring-like structures \cite{Zhang2020} to minimize their energy (see SM Sec.~S2 \cite{supplmat}).
-For fair comparison with skyrmions, we switch the MAE to out-of-plane (Fig.~\ref{fig_1}(b), bottom), i.e.~changing only the sign of $K$.
-In addition, a slight adjustment to the interactions is required to stabilize $Q = 1$ antiskyrmions (see SM Sec.~S3 \cite{supplmat}), since they are not stabilized by DMI but rely on frustrated exchange instead.
-Field-induced bimeron–skyrmion conversion occurs at low $Q$ \cite{Moritz_bimeron2025} but fails at high $Q$ due to large Zeeman penalties (SM Sec.~S4 \cite{supplmat}).
+Interestingly, we find that high-$Q$ bimerons are much more localized, which can be related to them always forming ring-like structures \cite{Zhang2020} to minimize their energy (see SI Sec.~S3 \cite{supplmat}).
+For fair comparison with skyrmions, we switch the MAE to out-of-plane (Fig.~\ref{fig_1}(b), bottom), i.e.~changing only the sign of $K$. {In addition, a slight adjustment to the interactions is required to stabilize $Q = 1$ antiskyrmions (see SI Sec.~S4 \cite{supplmat}), since they rely on frustrated exchange.
+However, this does not affect any of our main conclusions (see Sec.~S11 for a robustness analysis).} Field-induced bimeron–skyrmion conversion occurs at low $Q$ \cite{Moritz_bimeron2025} but fails at high $Q$ due to large Zeeman penalties (SI Sec.~S5 \cite{supplmat}).
 These bimerons appear symmetric to their antibimeron counterparts, whereas skyrmions are asymmetric with antiskyrmions.
 As we will demonstrate in the following, one important aspect of our study is to understand the fundamental difference between high-$Q$ bimerons and skyrmions.